Strata DDM

 • A Syntactic Category declaration represents a concept in a Strata dialect definition such as an expression, type, statement, or binding.
 They are defined by operators.

 • A Operator declaration defines information that may be stored in a syntactic category, along with how it is textually presented.
-Operators have arguments that may reference categories or types, and use metadata to define how their arguments affect Strata typechecking.
+Operators have arguments that may reference categories or types, and use metadata to define how their arguments affect type checking.

 • A Type declaration declares a new builtin type for the dialect that all programs in a dialect may refer to.
-Types declarations do not introduce new syntactic categories in a dialect, but rather extend a dialect Init.Type with new types that may be referred to.
+Type declarations do not introduce new syntactic categories, but rather extend the Init.Type category.
 This allows Strata to support type variables and polymorphism.

 • A Function declaration introduces a new function into Strata's builtin expression syntactic category Init.Expr.
 Functions have a user- definable syntax like operators, but can be polymorphic and are type checked after parsing.